Now in the twenty and fourth day of this month the children of Israel were assembled with fasting, and with sackclothes, and earth upon them.

 And I set my face unto the Lord God, to seek by prayer and supplications, with fasting, and sackcloth, and ashes: and I prayed unto the Lord my God, and made my confession, and said, O Lord, the great and dreadful God, keeping the covenant and mercy to them that love him, and to them that keep his commandments; we have sinned, and have committed iniquity, and have done wickedly, and have rebelled, even by departing from thy precepts and from thy judgments: Neither have we hearkened unto thy servants the prophets, which spake in thy name to our kings, our princes, and our fathers, and to all the people of the land.
 O Lord, righteousness belongeth unto thee, but unto us confusion of faces, as at this day; to the men of Judah, and to the inhabitants of Jerusalem, and unto all Israel, that are near, and that are far off, through all the countries whither thou hast driven them, because of their trespass that they have trespassed against thee.
 Daniel 9:3-7

 Daniel knew how to pray.
 He had read God’s words and believed them.
 As he prayed, he fasted, confessed his sins, and pleaded that God would reveal his will.
 He prayed with complete surrender to God and with complete openness to what God was saying to him.
 We need to speak openly to God and examine our attitude.
 We should always be honest and vulnerable.

 In the gospels, we also see reference to sackcloth.
-The gospel of Matthew (ch 11:21) says:
+The gospel of Matthew, we read:

 “Woe unto thee, Chorazin! woe unto thee, Bethsaida! for if the mighty works, which were done in you, had been done in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.”